DizzyHSlightlyVoided/UIconEdit/UIconEdit.Core Class Reference.md

 --------------------------------------------------
 ## Property: `public System.String CursorName { get; set; }`

-Gets the name of the animated cursor file.
+Gets and sets the name of the animated cursor file.
+This value is null-terminated when written to the file.

 --------------------------------------------------
 ## Field: `public static readonly System.Windows.DependencyProperty CursorAuthorProperty`